 Research falls short, so far

-Neural states described by brainwave activity, however, do not explain what enables the leap from everyday experience to the recognition of how the mind creates the illusion of the experience of reality,or the illusion of a personal self; nor do they explain how the mind can be seen for what it is.
+Neural states described by brainwave activity, however, do not explain what enables the leap from everyday experience to the recognition of how the mind creates the illusion of the experience of reality, or the illusion of a personal self; nor do they explain how it comes about that the mind can be seen for what it is.

 With the development of witness consciousness, eventually comes loss of ego, or at least, non-entanglement with ego.
 Physiological measures don’t even begin to explore this.
-Neuroscientists like Susan Greenfield come closest.
+Neuroscientists like Susan Greenfield come closest, even though there is no yoga in the outlook of this amazing scientist.

 He called it the “relaxation response” because he considered it the opposite of the “stress response”.
 Both are physiological states triggered by perception.
 The stress response is a state of high arousal, a function of the sympathetic nervous system, and is triggered by a perception that the demands of a situation are beyond our normal resources to deal with (prompting the nickname “the fight or flight” response).
 The “relaxation response” is a state of low arousal, a function of the parasympathetic nervous system, and it can be triggered by a change of perception, for instance by looking for solutions instead of focusing on problems.
 High stress is costly to the body as it is designed to mobilize resources for short term emergencies.
 The parasympathetic (rest and digest!) system, on the other hand, assists body repair, and enhances immunity and digestion.
 So it is easy to see why the process of reducing arousal (brain waves, heartbeat, respiration) easily became a complementary process in health practices.